canalplus/rx-player/doc/api/metaplaylist.md

     If set to a positive number, this is the maximum interval in milliseconds the MetaPlaylist file should be fetched from the server.

+    This is mainly useful for dynamic contents, which evolve over time.

 ### The contents ###############################################################